Skip to main content

 Gut microbiota and immunity in infants exposed to HIV

 Infants exposed to HIV but not infected (iHEU), display heightened immune activation, inflammation and have high infectious morbidity compared to those who are HIV unexposed (iHU).
 The mechanisms behind these phenomena are not well understood.
-We are evaluating if there is a causal relationship between early life gut microbiota in iHEU and these clinical outcomes.
+We are evaluating if there is a causal relationship between early life gut microbiota in iHEU and these immune outcomes.
 We perform clinical research using samples obtained from human cohorts and conduct follow up reverse translational studies using preclinical models to gain mechanistic insights.
-Our goal is to unravel mechanisms that underlie poor health outcomes in iHEU which will guide development of microbiota-targeted interventions to improve health outcomes in these infants.
+Our goal is to unravel mechanisms that underlie poorer health outcomes in iHEU which will guide development of microbiota-targeted interventions to improve health outcomes in these infants.

 Gut microbiota and inflammatory biomarkers in neonates who are HIV-exposed but uninfected (nHEU) compared to those who are HIV-unexposed (nHU).
 (A) Differentially abundant gut bacteria between nHU and nHEU.
 (B) Plasma concentration of CRP.